mantvydasdeltuva/mantvydasdeltuva/README.md

 # Mantvydas Deltuva

-**`Magus Digitus (Developer/Designer)`**
+**`Software Engineer`**

-I’m a passionate software engineer and UI/UX designer, dedicated to crafting seamless and impactful digital experiences.
+I’m a passionate software engineer dedicated to crafting seamless and impactful digital experiences.
 Every project I work on is built from the ground up - from the initial concept and design to coding solutions that solve different challenges.
 I thrive on turning ideas into functional, user-friendly applications, blending technical expertise with creative design to make a meaningful impact.

 ---